 Finally, drake type slightly impacts how you approach them.
 Mountain and Infernal are boring and don’t do much DPS, just point them away from any teammates in the area.
 Mountain takes a little longer to kill than the others.
 Cloud does a high amount of single target DPS, and you may be forced to Smite early if engaging it below half life.
 Finally, Ocean applies a fairly significant slow which can easily kill you if you get caught.
 Take an extra second to watch the enemy for any signs of rotating before starting him in particular.

-Once drake dies, it should be between 5:15 and 5:30 if you went unmolested.
-You’ll be beat up a bit and still level 4-5, so unless someone is int-pushing you’re going to want to full clear again.
-This will put you topside and level 6 at around 6:30 if everything went well and you were left alone, shortly before Rift herald spawns.
-If you picked up a kill or a couple of waves, you’ll have your ultimate even earlier.
+Once drake dies, it should be between 5:30 and 5:45 if you went unmolested.
+You’ll be beat up a bit and still level 5, so unless someone is int-pushing you’re going to want to finish your clear.
+This will put you at level 6 at around 6:30 if everything went well.
+Catching a wave or two will get you the rest of the way there.

 By this point, your lanes should be making their first recalls.
 Be aware of this and try to swing by to snap up any crashed waves on your side of the map.
 They are well worth going out of your way for.
 Your camps will still be there when you’re done, and it’s a big chunk of XP and gold for you, especially if it’s a canon wave.